swissmanu/pattern-matching-with-typescript/README.md

 Pattern matching is a fundamental and powerful building block to many functional programming languages like [Haskell](http://learnyouahaskell.com/syntax-in-functions) or [Scala](http://docs.scala-lang.org/tutorials/tour/pattern-matching.html).

-*TODO: Disclaimer: Language-Level Pattern matchers go further than what we build here… Though its a nice abstraction pattern to improve code maintainability*
+*TODO: Disclaimer: Language-Level Pattern matchers go further than what we build here… Though it's a nice abstraction pattern to improve code maintainability*

 A *pattern* can contain one or more *cases*.
-Each *case* describes *behaviour* which has to be applied once the *case* matches.
+Each *case* describes *behavior* which has to be applied once the *case* matches.

 You might think: *"Hey!
 That sounds like a `switch` statement to me!"*.
 And you are right indeed: